Pet Solutions

 Get the TP-Link Tapo C220 if your pet roams — its pan/tilt motion tracking follows a dog or cat across the room.
 Get the fixed Tapo C120 if one view covers the crate, couch, or food bowl.
 Both sit on a shelf, need no drilling, and skip mandatory subscriptions.

-Quick verdict
+Our verdict

 Best for roaming pets